m0destly/TikTokTechJam2024/README.md

    npm install
    ```

-2. Follow the setup instructions
+2. Set up MySQL if you have not done so

 3. Start the local MySQL server and establish local connection

 4. Create database `tttj`

-5. Import the 2 tables, `users` and `transactions` csv files to `tttj`
+5. Import the 2 tables, `users` and `transactions` .csv files to `tttj`

 6. Start the Node.js server file
    ```bash